rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/Keylight.md

 #Keylight Module

 <b>
 The Keylight Module is used to illuminate / extinguish the keyboard backlight as well as setting the intensity of the keylight.
+Keylight module is not supported on Android platform.
 </b>

 ##Syntax